microsoft/TypeScript-Website/packages/documentation/copy/en/reference/ESM Support for Node.md

 This might feel a bit cumbersome at first, but TypeScript tooling like auto-imports and path completion will typically just do this for you.

 One other thing to mention is the fact that this applies to `.d.ts` files too.
-When TypeScript finds a `.d.ts` file in package, it is interpreted based on the containing package.
+When TypeScript finds a `.d.ts` file in package, whether it is treated as an ESM or CommonJS file is interpreted based on the containing package.

 ### New File Extensions

-The `type` field in `package.json` is nice because it allows us to continue using the `.ts` and `.js` file extensions which can be convenient;
+Using the `type` field in `package.json` is nice way to structure your project because it allows us to continue using the `.ts` and `.js` file extensions which can be convenient;
 however, you will occasionally need to write a file that differs from what `type` specifies.
 You might also just prefer to always be explicit.